 You may have already heard the shocking news regarding the impending changes at the Field Museum of Natural History in Chicago.
 In short, the museum is in financial crisis and massive changes are going to be implemented by the new president, Richard Lariviere.
 It’s likely that up to half of the research staff . . . → Read More: Protect Research at the Field Museum of Natural History

 The first annual National Moth Week will be this summer, July 23-29, 2012!
 This is the first event of its kind in the US (it has been popular in the UK for quite some time) and is an attempt to encourage people to head outside and explore their often overlooked moth fauna.
-The US has an . . . → Read More: National Moth Week 2012
+The US has . . . → Read More: National Moth Week 2012

 Fellow network blogger David Shiffman is in the final laps of a $10,000 scholarship challenge.
 The money will not only support David’s blogging at Southern Fried Science, but shark conservation research (including a contest to name the shark he will tag with the funds).
 Take a moment and vote for him, once every 24 hours! . . . → Read More: Vote for Shark Conservation!

 A few months ago a magnificent key to the Lepidoptera of Canada (all of them) was published by Jason Dombroskie – a PhD student from the U. of Alberta.
-The program is available for windows users only so I haven’t had a good chance to explore it yet – but the PDF is available online and covers the same . . . → Read More: Key to the Lepidoptera of Canada
+The program is available for windows users only so I haven’t had a good chance to explore it yet – but the PDF is available online . . . → Read More: Key to the Lepidoptera of Canada

 Today marks a sad day in Physics history, the Tevatron accelerator at Fermi Lab in Batavia Illinois was powered down for the last time.
 Once the second most powerful accelerator in the world (and most powerful in the USA), the new LHC has made this beautiful machine obsolete.
-I can only assume the teams of scientists working at . . . → Read More: The end of an era
+I can only assume the teams of . . . → Read More: The end of an era

 The early Cambrian seas (542-488 million years ago) had a plethora of strange and bizarre creatures almost unimaginable to even the best sci-fi dreamer.
-As possibly one of the precursors to the Arthropoda (also Onychophora and Tardigrada), the lobopodian lineages represent a strange group of “worms with legs” that once roamed the ancient . . . → Read More: A strange armored lobopodian from the Cambrian
+As possibly one of the precursors to the Arthropoda (also Onychophora and Tardigrada), the lobopodian lineages represent a strange group of “worms with legs” that once roamed the . . . → Read More: A strange armored lobopodian from the Cambrian